-The JTPM1 header is used to connect a Trusted Platform Module (TPM)/Port 80, which is available from a third-party vendor.
+The Trusted Platform Module (TPM)/Port 80 is located at JTPM1 and is available from SMCI (optional).
 A TPM/Port 80 connector is a security device that supports encryption and authentication in hard drives.
 It allows the motherboard to deny access if the TPM associated with the hard drive is not installed in the system.
 See the table below for pin definitions.